 Those are stuff that these tools don’t find.
 And that’s the stuff that builds the trust within the schema for Google, that’s the gold.
 And so yeah, so the first thing we do is just stop whatever schema is on there currently and then we’ll load up ours.
 Always doing the site-wide first, and then the site-wide can control everything as we’re building the rest out.

 So whatever I want to go after, or whatever comes at me, I know I’ve got to start.
-Does it mean that’s the end all, be all?
-No, because the most up-to-date schemas on my website.
+Does it mean that’s the end-all, be-all?
+No, because of the most up-to-date schemas on my website.
 And so, but my website isn’t for a plumber.
-So I would still have to pull the plumber schema down, the template and add in all the new stuff that we know works on my website.
-So my websites the testing thing.
-So just because I figured if I’m going to test a website, I might as well test the website that already has traffic, already has ranking, because I can see results quicker.
+So I would still have to pull the plumber schema down, the template, and add in all the new stuff that we know works on my website.
+So my website the testing thing.
+So just because I figured if I’m going to test a website, I might as well test the website that already has traffic, already has ranked, because I can see results quicker.